 - Exporter represents documents to the bank, in most of the cases importer can’t collect goods until they have the shipping documents.

 - As per contract terms, the buyer will make payment at sight (Docs against sight) or a term (Docs against acceptance).

 Trade Bill facilities

-Short-term line of credit for importers!
-Importer can make payment after a fixed period of time at a fixed rate.
+A short-term line of credit for importers!
+The importer can make payment after a fixed period of time at a fixed rate.
 TB is generally used where LC is not used.
 Carry more risk for the exporter as importer might refuse to pay.
 To avail this type of facility, importer needs to have solid credit portfolio so financial institution/bank can mitigate any risk in the future.
 And credit risk insurance or coverage by an export credit agency could be availed.